afska/gba-link-connection/README.md

 | `deactivate()`    | -           | Deactivates the library.                                                                                                                                                                                                                                                                   |
 | `report(data[3])` | -           | Fills the `data` int array with a report.
 The first int contains _clicks_ that you can check against the bitmasks `LINK_PS2_MOUSE_LEFT_CLICK`, `LINK_PS2_MOUSE_MIDDLE_CLICK`, and `LINK_PS2_MOUSE_RIGHT_CLICK`.
 The second int is the _X movement_, and the third int is the _Y movement_. |

-⚠️ calling `activate()` or `report(...)` could freeze the system if nothing is connected: detecting timeouts using interrupts is the user's responsibility.
+⚠️ calling `activate()` or `report(...)` could freeze the system if nothing is connected: detecting timeouts using interrupts is the user's responsibility!

 ## Pinout